san-lee-ai/DevCTorontoHack2017/README.md

 > Each team member must create a personal Facebook account and a Facebook developer account [here] (https://developers.facebook.com/)

+## Update for Submissions
+ * Team number: 4
+ * Team members: Bonnie Jung, Joseph Ryu, Vicent Shin, San Lee
+ * Hack: Shopyfi API, Azure Cognition API, Facebook App, Messenger Platform, Quick Reply, Botmok (https://botmock.com/view/de2b35f0-c70a-11e7-804a-affc0f7dc49a), wit.ai, and so on.
+ ### Our major goal was building a personal shopper with impression: "I can’t believe it is a bot!"
+  * Features we could have added if we had more time:
+   * Price match
+   * Giving out coupons to new users
+   * Remembering user’s pattern
+ ### Thanks for having us, we had a lot of fun!

 ## Before you begin - team tasks

 * Create a Facebook page [here] (https://www.facebook.com/pages/create)